 You may be able to see that it is not a mosaic.
 In fact it is painted on a ceiling.
 It's also well after the Roman period.
-It is roughly a serpentine pattern (see above), but not quite the same as the pattern above.
+It is roughly a serpentine pattern (see above), but not quite the same as the Roman patterns.
 This is because each quarter is reflected instead of being rotated.
-This does mean that there is only one path to the centre.
-Then the path zigzags outwards, then inwards, then out and finally in to the centre.
+The path zigzags outwards, then inwards, then out and finally in to the centre.

 Maze in Victoria Park, Glasgow

 This is a modern hedge maze in Victoria Park, Glasgow.
 It is a unicursal maze, where you walk through each quarter in turn, so is similar to Roman mazes.
 However, there are also a couple of areas in the middle of two of the sides.
 One has a bench in, and the other a sculpture of a man (?) which you can turn around (see below).
 There are also fun fiddle things set into the walls of the maze, and climbing ropes in the middle.
 The green areas are trees.